flexxui/flexx/new_model.md

         if value not in ('red', 'green', 'blue'): raise ValueError('Only primary color allowed.')
         self._set_prop('color', value)
+        # ... or maybe simply like this?
+        self.color = value
 ```

 Note that since actions are asynchronous, calling `set_foo()` from a